TosbackCgusBridge-Bot/CGUs-versions/Fisher-price/Privacy Policy.md

     *   Thomas &.
 Friends™
     *   Power Wheels®
-    *   Smart Toy®
     *   Dora and Friends™
     *   Bob the Builder™

-    *   Spinnyos™
+    *   Alvin and the Chipmunks

     *   Mickey Mouse Clubhouse
     *   Minnie
-    *   Captain Jake and the Never Land Pirates
+    *   Bright Beats™
     *   Blaze and the Monster Machines™
     *   MEGA BLOKS®

     *   Loving Family™
     *   Octonauts™
     *   Shimmer and Shine™
-    *   Bright Beats™
+    *   Captain Jake and the Never Land Pirates
 *   PARENTING PARENTING CATEGORIES

     *   All About Pregnancy